Copyright trolls just convinced a California Federal Judge to force Pornhub to disclose the list of its users.

 Last night, the “Google Analytics” piece of the puzzle did not even occur to me.
 However, there was one big thing that did keep nagging at me, and it is worth mentioning:

 If I were to sound the warning call, it would be against using this feature.
-Bittorrent is how 99.999% of the copyright infringement defendants across the US have been caught.
+Use of “free” sites like these is how 99.999% of the copyright infringement defendants across the US have been sued.

 I cannot say this more simply.
-Streaming content via bittorrent still requires a bittorrent swarm in order to obtain and play that content being acquired and streamed.
-And if there is a bittorrent swarm, there is a copyright holder recording the IP addresses of the bittorrent users in that swarm who are sharing the streamed content to the other bittorrent users in that swarm.
+Streaming content via file sharing software still requires that you connect to an online swarm in order to obtain and play that content being acquired and streamed without permission of the copyright holder.
+And if there is an online swarm, there is likely a copyright holder recording the IP addresses of the participants in that swarm who are sharing the streamed content to the other users in that swarm.

-I have had it out with the Popcorn Time software developers so many times already, and the last I checked Popcorn Time still uses bittorrent to obtain and serve the movie content to its users.
-Thus, Popcorn Time requires a bittorrent swarm and if there is a bittorrent swarm, there is a copyright holder monitoring that swarm.
+I have had it out with the software developers of these “free movie download” websites so many times already, and the last I checked, most still use the IP address-sharing online networks to obtain and serve the movie content to its users.
+Thus, these websites require a swarm and if there is a swarm, there is a copyright holder monitoring that swarm.

 In sum, while it initially did not look like copyright holders would file a lawsuit to unmask the identity of internet users who visit a particular movie or streamed content, as I thought through the topic in writing this article, I see very clearly that IT IS NOW POSSIBLE.